Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 - Kent State's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- Kent State is 6-0 against the spread and 6-0 overall this season when the team notches more than 33.5 points.
+- When Kent State scores more than 33.5 points, it is 6-0 against the spread and 6-0 overall.

-- Kent State is 6-2 against the spread and 6-2 overall when the team churns out more than 453.1 yards.
+- In games that Kent State piles up more than 453.1 yards, the team is 6-2 against the spread and 6-2 overall.

-- This year, the Golden Flashes have turned the ball over 10 times, two more than the Huskies' takeaways (8).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.